-At Country Creatures we carefully select all our suppliers to provide us with the very best of products: British companies with the highest regard for sustainability, animal welfare and attention to detail to produce the highest quality food, drink and everything else we use across our inns and pubs.
+At Country Creatures we carefully select all our suppliers to provide us with the very best of products: British companies with the highest regard for sustainability, animal welfare and attention to detail to produce the highest quality food, drink and everything else we use across our pubs.
 We wanted to showcase some of these companies through our Country Creatures Supplier Series to share some of the highest level of producers engaging in non intensive and traditional techniques to create some of the best tasting and highest quality products around.

 For part three of our series we are shining a spotlight on Taste Tradition; farmers and butchers based in Yorkshire specialising in rare breeds.
 Taste tradition use traditional methods of breeding, rearing and finishing livestock and the breeds chosen are well suited to outdoor rearing and quite simply, taste incredible.
 They connect the farmer and the master butcher in a unique partnership to supply from field to plate across the full range of the highest quality meat products.
-We are delighted that Taste Tradition will be supplying a range of meats to the Double Red Duke including some of their fantastic Longhorn steaks.
+We are delighted that Taste Tradition supply a range of meats to the Double Red Duke including their fantastic Longhorn steaks.

 The Ashbridge family have been farming within the North Yorkshire Moors for the last 3 generations.
 In 2004 myself and my mother Joyce had an idea to sell our traditionally raised, high welfare meat to the hospitality sector.
 Rare breeds were our main focus as they produced the best tasting meat.